Showing posts with label Documentary. Show all posts

 But it wasn’t meant to be.
 After we all had a laugh at International Male’s expense, my mother promptly tucked the catalog back into her tote bag and returned it to the library the next morning.
 It was a good decade before I came out, but in retrospect it was clear that even then she had her suspicions.
 Her allowing only a limited, supervised viewing of that International Male catalog confirmed it.
 She also inadvertently elevated it from a mere clothing catalog to pornography in my mind.

-The 2022 documentary ALL MAN: THE INTERNATIONAL MALE STORY may not be a perfect, but it perfectly encapsulates the clothing brand’s importance to, in the words of the late David Rakoff, “a certain kind of boy,” specifically those who came of age between the latter days of disco and the height of grunge.
+The 2022 documentary ALL MAN: THE INTERNATIONAL MALE STORY isn’t perfect, but it perfectly encapsulates the clothing brand’s importance to, in the words of the late David Rakoff, “a certain kind of boy,” specifically those who came of age between the latter days of disco and the height of grunge.

 Directors Bryan Darling and Jesse Finley Reed, with narrator Matt Bomer’s help, give us a (mostly) breezy tour of International Male’s founding, subsequent success and slow decline, as well as commentary on IM’s cultural impact, which means of course Carson Kressley and Simon Doonan are on hand to give their two cents, with an un-needed assist from stylist and “influencer”🙄 William Graper, to appeal to the kids, I guess.
 It’s like an episode of VH-1: Behind the Music, except instead of the pressures of recording a new hit single and touring relentlessly while battling drug addition, it’s about the pressures of selling Buns underwear and trying to look butch while modeling gold lamé thongs.
 Call it Behind the Baskets.